henboffman/citation-tool/README.md

 - **Import Support**: Import from CSV, JSON, or BibTeX files
 - **URL Health Checking**: Verify citation URLs are still accessible
 - **Offline-First**: Data stored locally in your browser (IndexedDB)

+### Smart Citation Features
+- **DOI Auto-Lookup**: Enter a DOI to automatically populate all citation fields from CrossRef (no API key required)
+- **Duplicate Detection**: Intelligent detection of potential duplicates using:
+  - Exact DOI matching
+  - Fuzzy title matching (Levenshtein distance)
+  - Author + year combination checks
+- **Saved Searches**: Save frequently used filter combinations for quick access
+  - Pin important searches to the top
+  - One-click to restore all filter settings
+  - Usage tracking to see which searches you use most

+### Integration
 - **MCP Server**: AI/LLM integration via Model Context Protocol
 - **Python SDK**: Programmatic access for data scientists